mlocati/mlocati.github.io/_articles/deploy-with-git-push.md

 sudo nano /home/git/.ssh/authorized_keys
 ```

-Go to the end of the editor contents and add a new line containing the previusly generated public key.
+Go to the end of the editor contents and add a new line containing the previously generated public key.

 The public key is a single line that starts with `ssh-rsa `, followed by a quite long list of characters and ending with the `ServerName - DeveloperName` comments specified during the creation of the key.